astronomer/docs/learn/cross-dag-dependencies.md

 - `endpoint`: This should be of the form `'/api/v1/dags/<dag-id>/dagRuns'` where `<dag-id>` is the ID of the DAG you want to trigger.
 - `data`: To trigger a DAG run using this endpoint, you must provide an execution date.
 In the example above, we use the `execution_date` of the upstream DAG, but this can be any date of your choosing.
 You can also specify other information about the DAG run as described in the API documentation linked above.
-- `http_conn_id`: This should be an [Airflow connection](connections.md) of [type HTTP](https://airflow.apache.org/docs/apache-airflow-providers-http/stable/connections/http.html), with your Airflow domain as the Host.
+- `http_conn_id`: This should be an [Apache Airflow® connection](connections.md) of [type HTTP](https://airflow.apache.org/docs/apache-airflow-providers-http/stable/connections/http.html), with your Airflow domain as the Host.
 Any authentication should be provided either as a Login/Password (if using Basic auth) or as a JSON-formatted Extra.
 In the example below, we use an authorization token.

 ![Http Connection](/img/guides/http_connection.png)